in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 - You can allow access to other AWS accounts using AWS SNS generated policy

 ## Amazon MQ

-- Managed message broker service for Apache ActiveMQ
+Amazon MQ is a managed message broker service for Apache ActiveMQ.

+Here are some of the important features:
 - (Functionally) Amazon MQ = Amazon SQS (Queues) + Amazon SNS (Topics)
 	- BUT with restricted scalability
 - Supports traditional APIs (JMS) and protocols (AMQP, MQTT, OpenWire, and STOMP)